meilisearch/specifications/text/0105-dumps.md

 - The MeiliSearch server starts when the dump is fully imported and indexed.
 - By default, importing a dump when a database already exists (a non-empty data.ms folder in the same directory as the MeiliSearch binary) will stop the process and throw an error.
 - When using the command-line flag `--ignore-dump-if-db-exists=true`, MeiliSearch will use the existing database to start an instance instead of throwing an error.
 The dump will be ignored.
-- By default, trying to import a dump that do not exists, will stop the process and throw an error.
+- By default, trying to import a dump that does not exist, will stop the process and throw an error.
 - When using the command-line flag `--ignore-missing-dump`, MeiliSearch will continue its process and not throw an error.

 ---